Nations begin 3 weeks of grueling climate talks online

 Tosi Mpanu Mpanu, who chairs the second body at the talks, said that although negotiators would not be able to encourage each other “with a friendly tap on the shoulder,” he hopes that ”we're going to be engaging on substantive issues and really try to make progress."

+In particular, a pledge to provide $100 billion in financial support each year to poor countries to tackle climate change has yet to be fulfilled.

+“The $100 billion has become one element that is crucial to building trust, but it goes beyond the $100 billion,” Espinosa told reporters.

-The Glasgow meeting will be a key test for international efforts to curb global warming before it reaches critical levels in the coming decades.
+The Glasgow summit will be a crucial test for international efforts to curb global warming before it reaches critical levels in the coming decades.

 Signatories of the Paris accord agreed to limit the rise in average temperatures to well below 2 degrees Celsius (3.6 Fahrenheit), ideally no more than 1.5 C (2.7 F), by the end of the century compared with pre-industrial times.
 But with global warming already at about 1.2 C (2.2 F), scientists say drastic steps are needed to cut the amount of carbon dioxide and other planet-heating gases released into the atmosphere.